sf-wdi-40/reddit-clone-mern/README.md

 ### React
 1. Set up a basic React app
-3. Pul in React router to implement the following routes
+3. Pull in [react-router](https://github.com/ReactTraining/react-router) to implement the following routes
   - `/` – Should show home dashboard where posts' titles and thumbnail images are displayed
   - `/posts/:post_id` – Clicking on a post should redirect to its show page (all post content, attached comments, and form for adding comments)
 4. Implement the following user stories
-  - User should see all posts on the home page
+  - User should see all posts on the home page, ranked in descending order by `votes`
   - User should be able to click on a "Create Post" button and see a modal to create a new post
-  - User should be able to comment on a post
+  - User should be able to vote on a post
+  - User should be able to create a `Comment` on a `Post`
+  - User should be able to vote on a `Comment`
   - User should be able to comment on a comment (requires adding field to `Comment` model)